Introduction

 Challenge 1:

-In both cases, the host can usually see what sites (domain only if using HTTPS) or IP addresses the guest OS or container is connecting to.
+In both cases, the host can (in principle) see what sites or IP addresses the guest OS or container is connecting to.
 In the VM case, even though the network hardware is virtualized, the actual data still has to go through the real hardware at some point.
-For containers, the container already uses the real hardware as if it were running natively in the host and the effect is the same.
+For containers, the container already uses the real hardware the effect is the same.
+If virtual private network (VPN) software is used within the container or VM, then the only thing the host could see is the address of the VPN.

 Key Points

-• A virtual machine is a separate computer that runs with its own operating system and applications inside of a host operating system.
+- Conceptually, a virtual machine is a separate computer that runs with its own resources, operating system, and applications inside of a host operating system.